motech/motech/docs/source/get_started/model_data/model_data.rst

     public interface PatientDataService extends MotechDataService<Patient> {

         /*
-         * Looks up patients for which their date of birth falls in the supplied range of
+         * Looks up patients for which the date of birth falls in the supplied range of
          * values.
 Example of usage:

             byDateOfBirth(new Range<>(DateTime.now().minusYears(30), DateTime.now().minusYears(10)));